 Nuclear, oil, and coal generators are critical on the coldest winter days when natural gas supply is constrained (as shown below).
 Coal- and oil-fired resources also make valuable contributions on the hottest days of summer when demand is very high or major resources are unavailable.
-As more and more conventional, thermal generation that store fuel on site retire, the system is increasingly made up of generating facilities that run on just-in-time energy sources: natural gas (from pipelines and LNG deliveries), wind, and solar energy.
+As more and more conventional, thermal generation facilities that store fuel on site retire, the system is increasingly made up of generating facilities that run on “just-in-time” energy sources: natural gas (from pipelines and LNG deliveries), wind, and solar energy.

-All six New England states have renewable energy standards, which require electricity suppliers to provide customers with increasing percentages of renewable energy to meet state requirements.
+All six New England states have renewable portfolio standards, which require electricity suppliers to provide customers with increasing percentages of renewable energy.

-The New England states are also promoting greenhouse gas (GHG) reductions on a state-by-state basis and at the regional level, through a combination of legislative mandates and aspirational goals.
+Greenhouse gas reductions are promoted on a state-by-state basis and at the regional level through a combination of legislative mandates and aspirational goals.